Hylands House: Mr John and Christine Hanbury 1922–1962

 Mrs Christine Hanbury died in 1962, aged 89, leaving the house and estate to her trustees, and for the final time in its history, Hylands was again offered for sale.
-Chelmsford Borough Council purchased the house and estate at auction in 1966 and set about opening it to the public and eventually restoring both the House and the grounds.
-However, the house was in a dilapidated condition at the time of the purchase and by 1971 the servants quarters had been demolished.
+Chelmsford Borough Council purchased the house and estate at auction in 1966 and opened only the park to the public because the house was in a dilapidated condition at the time of the purchase due to a fire, and by 1971 the servants quarters had been demolished.
 A motion to knock down the entire house was narrowly defeated by 15 votes to 9.

 Restoration of the House

 The House was in a state of progressive deterioration but, despite its poor condition, in 1967 Hylands House became a Grade II listed building.
-In 1985 the Borough Council set up a restoration fund and later that year English Heritage gave their consent to the Council's proposal to reduce the house to its 19th-century appearance.
+In 1985 the Borough Council set up a restoration fund and later that year English Heritage gave their consent to the Council's proposal to reduce the house to its early 19th-century form.
 Prior to work commencing Hylands House was re-graded to become a Grade II* listed building.

-As a result of the collaboration of the Director of Leisure Services, Malcolm Gilham and the Borough Architect, Esmond Abraham, phased restoration work began in 1986, and by 1996 the external work to the House had been completed and the Entrance Hall restored to its Georgian grandeur.
-The Blue Room and Boudoir were refurbished and once again the house was full of the sound of people.
-The Friends of Hylands House was formed and they have undertaken fundraising to assist with the furnishing of the House.
+Under the direction of Borough Architect, Esmond Abraham, phased restoration work began in 1986, and by 1996 the external work to the House had been completed and the Entrance Hall restored to its Regency grandeur.
+The Friends of Hylands House was formed and they undertook fundraising to assist with the furnishing of the House.

-In 1998 planning began to celebrate the opening of the East Wing.
-The Manager, Linda Pittom (then Palmer) and her team, worked to ensure that not only the 'VIP 'official opening, the celebrations for those working on the project and the very first Wedding Ceremony at Hylands, and the celebrations of the public open days were a success.
-The east wing was fully restored and opened to the general public at Easter 1999.
-The west wing and basement restoration quickly followed and their grand opening took place at Easter 2004 - the Manager and her team in conjunction with the Special Events Team at Chelmsford Borough Council provided a comprehensive, exciting and entertaining programme of events.
-The restoration of the basement area has brought to life the original red brick Queen Anne house and a number of exciting discoveries were made.
-Interpretation boards throughout the house offer visitors an informative and photographic display of the restoration process.

-The final phase of restoration in the House was completed in September 2005, supported by the Heritage Lottery Fund.
-Hylands House is now fully restored to its Victorian splendour.
+The final phase of restoration in the House was completed in September 2005, led by the Director of Parks and Heritage Services Susan Ireland who achieved a grant of £18,700 from the Heritage Lottery Fund, as part of a larger funding award for the Estate.
+This enabled the completion of the house, as well as the restoration of the Stable Block and Humphry Repton landscape.

 Restoration of the Estate

 Intensive work on restoring the historic landscape of Hylands Park to its 18th-century splendour, designed by landscape architect Humphry Repton, began in 2004 and was completed in 2007.
-The restoration of Hylands Park was financed by a Heritage Lottery Fund grant of £3.4 million and by the Council.
+The restoration of Hylands Park was led by Susan Ireland who obtained grant funding from the Heritage Lottery Fund for £3.4 million and by the Council.